yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

 > curriculum.
 Suffice to say, Dr. Iverson has been a boon for our Data Science
 > program.

-All of the material for the course can be found on [the DSCI 330 GitHub organization](https://github.com/wsu-DSCI330).
+All course material is available on [the DSCI 330 GitHub organization](https://github.com/wsu-DSCI330).

 ### DSCI 430 – Data Science at Scale